eertekin99/MNE/README.md

 - Linear discriminant analysis
 - Support vector machines
 - Logistic regression
+- Random Forest Classifier
+- XGBoost

 ## Run:
 The program is executable from the command line using the _main.py_ file with one argument represents the choice of classifier.
 The command has the following form:

 `python main.py <classifier>`

-The user can choose from 5 types of classifiers, so the possible variants of the command are:
+The user can choose from 7 types of classifiers, so the possible variants of the command are:
 - `python main.py lda`
 - `python main.py svm`
 - `python main.py cnn`
 - `python main.py rnn`
 - `python main.py lor`
+- `python main.py xgb`
+- `python main.py randfor`